What Is Reactance Bias?

 Don't tell me not to jump off a cliffDuring the late 90s, Britain was struck by an outburst of "mad cow disease," or Bovine Spongiform Encephalopathy (BSE).
 It is a disease that turns cattle's brains to mush, and we were told it could be contracted by humans, if they ate BSE-infected meat, in the form of a fatal brain disease called variant Creutzfeldt-Jakob disease (vCJD).
 In December 1997, the British government passed a law banning the sale of beef on the bone because scientific research showed it carried the highest risk of being infected with BSE.
 One of the items outlawed was T-bone steak, which is a cut from near the cow's spinal column (where BSE tends to be found).

 You would think everyone would support that law, wouldn't you?
 But no. For lots of people, it was an unacceptable shackle on their freedom of choice, and they overtly broke the law by publicly eating T-bone steaks.
 At the time, that did not look like a very bright decision.
-It was Reactance Bias at play.
+It was reactance bias at play.

 Other examples are riding motorcycles without helmets, driving your car without a seat belt and even smoking.
 People have pushed back against laws banning or adverts denouncing these activities, despite the benefits, because they object to having their freedom of choice curbed.

-A Practical Application for Reactance Bias
+A Practical Application for reactance bias

 Keep smoking to reduce my taxesMost people have heard of "reverse psychology," and this can be an effective tool to influence.
 Parents do it all the time.
 For example, if a child is being fussy at dinner, many parents have trained themselves to say something like "leave your fish fingers but eat your chips."
-The parents might not know it's called Reactance Bias, but they are using the child's Reactance Bias to ensure the fish fingers are eaten.
+The parents might not know it's called reactance bias, but they are using the child's reactance bias to ensure the fish fingers are eaten.

-Summary of Reactance BiasIf you think someone has chosen a specific action just to demonstrate his freedom of choice, tell him he's displaying Reactance Bias.
+Summary of Reactance BiasIf you think someone has chosen a specific action just to demonstrate their freedom of choice, tell them they're displaying reactance bias.